dippy2214/Unity-Audio-Visualiser/README.md

 like fast forier transforms (a formula for breaking down a given wave or signal into the individual frequencies that make it up and how strong they are).
 By applying fast forier transforms to the sound wave our music is generating, audio visualisers will break the sound down into frequency bands.
 Each band will be a different size, often based on how our ears percieve sounds.
-Generally speaking lower frequencies will have thinner bands (20-60 hertz for example) whereas higher frequencies will have wider bands (6000 - 20000 hertz).
+Generally speaking lower frequencies will have thinner bands (20-60 hertz for example) whereas higher frequencies will have wider bands (6000 - 20000 hertz), because our ears percieve these lower frequency sounds with more precision than the higher frequency ones.
+Breaking down the audio into these bands is important because we need to break down continuous frequency into single numbers we can use.